 Coarctation is seen in more males than females and is about 7% of patients with congenital heart disease.
-It is also mostly found in patients with Turner syndrome on which they have gonadal dysgenesis.
+It is also mostly found in patients with Turner syndrome in which they have gonadal dysgenesis.

 When there is Coarctation of the aorta, there will be hypertension in the upper circulatory system of the head and upper limb.
-Radiofemoral delay aortic dissection is one of the signs for it as well.
+Radiofemoral delay aortic dissection is one of the signs of it as well.

 3. Thrombosis and Embolism of aorta.